Understanding Eviction Notices in Iowa

 Step 7: Await the Judgment From the Court

 If the landlord wins, the court enters judgment and issues a writ of possession to the landlord.
-The writ is served on the tenant by a sheriff.
-The tenant then has three days to leave the premises.
+A sheriff serves the writ on the tenant, who then has three days to leave the premises.

 However, if the tenant wins, the lawsuit is dismissed, and the tenant doesn’t need to move out.